Let these travel destinations remind you that you need to make time for yourself, even when things around us are moving at light speed.

 Request some vacation time, hire a pet sitter, and look up flights and accommodations.

-Always remember that it’s unwise to bring your work on vacation with you.
+Always remember that bringing your work on vacation with you is unwise.

 If you work hard to be the best you can be, you deserve to give yourself a break.